-One of the dominant features of Power Metal is clean vocals inspired by the likes of Bruce Dickinson, Ronnie James Dio, Rob Halford, Geoff Tate, where the melodies are generally sung in higher registers and require a wide vocal range.
+One of the dominant features of Power Metal is clean vocals inspired by the likes of Bruce Dickinson, Ronnie James Dio, Rob Halford, and Geoff Tate, where the melodies are generally sung in higher registers and require a wide vocal range.

 In the United States, Power Metal emerged in the 1980s and some of its early takers were Manowar, Virgin Steele, Riot, and Vicious Rumors.

 In Europe, Power Metal originated in the 1980s as well in Germany and where it differed from its American counterpart was the heavy use of keyboards.
-By the mid-90s, European Power Metal became more widespread, and American bands such as Forgotten Tales, Theocracy, and Kamelot adopted this style.
+By the mid-90s, European Power Metal became more widespread, and american bands such as Forgotten Tales, Theocracy, and Kamelot adopted this style.

 Power Metal Music To Listen To: